 , Willie Rainge

 .
-In addition, Paula Gray — a mildly retarded 17-year-old — was brought in for questioning.
+In addition, Paula Gray — a mildly intellectually disabled 17-year-old — was brought in for questioning.

 On May 16, after being held without legal counsel for two days by Cook County Sheriff’s officers and prosecutors, Gray confessed to the grand jury that she held a disposable cigarette lighter burning while Adams, Rainge, Jimerson, and Williams raped Schmal seven times.
 She also stated that she saw Williams shoot both victims with a .38-caliber pistol.